normalvector/ue4_mesh_deformation_toolkit/README.md

 In order to allow complex effects this supports:
 * Multiple transformations, either using the same selection set or different ones.
-* Combining selections for greater control.
+* Combining selection sets for greater control.
 * Can be extended in Blueprint to add custom transformations and selection controls.

-**At present this should be considered alpha quality as code needs more bullet-proofing, documentation, and any and all APIs may change**
+**At present this should be considered beta quality.
+Most known bugs are fixed but I'm working on docs/demos and final tweaking before release.**

 # Introduction
 Any 3d artist has done mesh deformation, even if they're not familiar with the term.

-It's where you have some existing geometry, select some or all of the vertices, and move them about using the tools provided.
+It's where you have some existing geometry, select some or all of the points making up the model, and move them about using the tools provided.

-Mesh deformation isn't create or destroy geometry, and it's not changing the triangle data connecting the vertices so tearing and so on isn't supported, but it is a flexible toolset for manipulating geometry.
+Mesh deformation doesn't create or destroy geometry, and it won't change the triangle data connecting the vertices so tearing and so on isn't supported, but it is a flexible toolset for manipulating geometry.

 This plugin, the Mesh Deformation Toolkit (MDT for short) allows you to do this type of geometry manipulation inside of Unreal Engine via Blueprint.